mspronesti/qlearnkit/docs/index.rst

 =========================================================
 Welcome to the documentation page for ``qleanrkit``.

-``Qlearnkit`` is a simple python library implementing well-known supervised and unsupervised machine-learning algorithms for a gated quantum computer, mainly developed for academic purposes at Institute EURECOM.
+``Qlearnkit`` is a python library implementing machine-learning algorithms and models for a gated quantum computer, mainly developed for academic purposes at Institute EURECOM.
 If you find any issues, please report it at the `GitHub page <https://github.com/mspronesti/qlearnkit>`_.